kazuto-abe/Unit2/Moon_project.md

 <img width="1217" alt="Screen Shot 2020-12-18 at 16 44 50" src="https://user-images.githubusercontent.com/60457723/102588375-b1234580-4150-11eb-8473-04623dab7774.png">

 The screenshot above shows how the entire program and all installed componetns work by using tinkercad.
 TinkerCad, a free online simulator for creating a digital prototypes of components, is commonly used for rapid prototyping before buiding a physical circuit.
 Due to well-visualized platform for all developers and commonly used all over the world, our initial online prototype is done by tinkerCad.
 Eventhough this is just a beggining of the project, prototyping, the most important phase, is indispensable in order to instantly modify the program.
-Once online circuit is built and working properly, we manually started buidling a physical circuit using a digital arduino as a reference - connects all wires, installs all components on a breadboad, copies and upload the code on Arduino, andd make sure that LCDS lights up clearly (because LED is relatively fragile).
+Once online circuit is built and working properly, we manually started buidling a physical circuit using a digital arduino as a reference - connects all wires, installs all components on a breadboad, copies and upload the code on Arduino, and make sure that LCDS lights up clearly (because LED is relatively fragile).

 ### Flow chart